Data Risk Management: Framework, Assessment & Strategies

 Abnormal Security uses behavioral AI to detect email attacks, including those from lookalike domains.
 Rather than relying solely on threat feeds, the platform learns normal communication patterns and flags anomalies.

 This approach catches attacks from newly registered domains that haven’t appeared in threat intelligence yet.
-The tradeoff is that detection happens at the email level rather than proactively at the domain level.
+The tradeoff: detection happens at the email level rather than proactively at the domain level.

 Abnormal suits organizations prioritizing email security with domain awareness as a secondary benefit.